Youstart-Labs/SummerTraining2018/01_ANGULAR/2_ANGULAR_BASICS/README.md

 * Add a `createdAt` time to each list item object - and list should show the date a item was created at.
 * Add a priority to be added to each item like - High, Medium, Low - You can show priority by background colors - Dark green : High priority, Normal green : Medium Priority, Light green - Low priority.
 You can use a dropdown to assign priorty while adding a new task.

+## Assignment 6

+Take Game of flags code and improve functionalities of game with :

+* Add multiple choice buttons instead of input text.
+* Improve UI using bootstrap
+* Create a scoring mechansim for 'right' answers.
+Scoring should also reward continuous correct answers.
+* Improve application by adding common features like - auto start, reset button etc.
+* You can also add sound/gifs on correct and wrong.

 ## Mini Project 2

 ### Converting Photogram,Bloggr,Twtr,EShoppie to Angular Project